PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_en.md

     -o Global.pretrained_model=output/MobileNetV3_large_x1_0/best_model
 ```

-Among them,  `Global.pretrained_model` parameter is used to specify the model file path.
+Among them,  `Global.pretrained_model` parameter is used to specify the model file path that does not need to include the file suffix name.

 The above command will generate the model structure file (`inference.pdmodel`) and the model weight file (`inference.pdiparams`), and then the inference engine can be used for inference: